-Facilitate children’s articulation, reading and writing, through a synthetic phonics teaching programme (Phonics Bug).
+Facilitate children’s articulation, reading and writing, through a synthetic phonics teaching programme based on Letters and Sounds.
 This is taught in flexible groupings according to need, and continues for as long as required by individual children.
 The teaching of phonics combines reading, spelling, handwriting and spoken language.

-Further develop children’s enjoyment of, and skills in reading through frequent and teaching and facilitation, including decoding and fluency, and two to three times weekly Guided Reading sessions.
-Tasks include discussion, comprehension and analysis of text.
-We use a variety of texts designed to evoke enthusiasm and interest, as well as to develop understanding.
+Further develop children’s enjoyment and skills in reading through frequent and regular teaching and facilitation, including decoding and fluency, and discussion, comprehension and analysis of text.
+We use a variety of texts designed to encourage enthusiasm and interest, as well as to develop understanding.

 Teach basic skills including handwriting and spelling through modelling, discussion and giving children frequent and regular opportunities to practise and develop.
-Teachers evaluate the needs of their class on an on-going basis and tailor their planning to suit requirements.It is taught daily in ability groups, based on the needs of the children.
+Teachers evaluate the needs of their class on an on-going basis and tailor their planning to suit requirements.

 Plan and teach using Teaching Sequences tailored to the needs of our children at each stage of their learning, exposing them to a variety of genres and text types.
-Sequences develop the four main ofstrands of the curriculum ; Reading; Writing; and Spelling, Vocabulary, Grammar & Punctuation.
+Sequences develop the four main areas of Oracy; Reading; Writing; and Spelling, Vocabulary, Grammar & Punctuation.

-Differentiate effectively without ‘labelling’ children into fixed groupings.
+Teach effectively without ‘labelling’ children into fixed groupings.
 Children are encouraged and guided to select the challenge level of their work wherever appropriate.

 Teach, support and embed a ‘growth mindset’ for all children - a ‘can-do’ attitude which recognises that ambition, hard work and perseverance will lead to success, and that challenge should be welcomed and mistakes valued for the contribution that they make towards learning.